 The ionization causes the gaseous discharge of various lights.
 Pretty complex stuff, but Luckily for us, the outcome is the spectacular beauty in the night sky.
-It is hard to tell exactly how long the northern lights occur, or when it will take place.
-Technically, the phenomenon may happen at any time of the year, even year round.
+It is hard to tell exactly how long the northern lights occur, or when they will take place.
+Technically, the phenomenon may happen at any time of the year, even year-round.

 If you happen to be in the country from the months of September to March, it won’t be hard to catch a glimpse of the northern lights.
 As long as you’re in a place with low light emission.
 Staying somewhere far from the city will definitely increase your chances.
 But it is in northern Sweden that you can best experience the Aurora, specifically in the Abisko National Park.

-Head to the northern parts of Canada, if a nature trip and adventure is the thing you go for.
+Head to the northern parts of Canada, if a nature trip and adventure are the things you go for.
 It is much less populated than North America in general, and that means there is minimal light pollution.
 When the skies are clearest around August up to April, watch the lights adorn the heavens.